 Tetraspar Demo, Norway

-Shell is a partner in the Tetraspar Demo project with Stiesdal Offshore Technology, RWE and TEPCO, developing a floating turbine foundation.
+Shell is a partner in the Tetraspar Demo project with Stiesdal Technology, RWE and TEPCO, developing a floating turbine foundation.
 In November 2021, the TetraSpar unit was commissioned and put into operation.
-Now connected to the Norwegian grid, the project will next enter the test phase where data on the performance and characteristics of the TetraSpar floating foundation will be captured and analysed to pave the way for commercial-scale floating wind projects.
+Now connected to the Norwegian grid, the project has entered the test phase where data on the performance and characteristics of the TetraSpar floating foundation will be captured and analysed to pave the way for commercial-scale floating wind projects.